clarkritchie/terraform-things/docker-swarm/README.md

 # Docker Swarm

-This is a past project to stand up a Docker Swarm cluster using EC2s on AWS.
+This is a sanitized copy of a past project to stand up a complete Docker Swarm environment on AWS.
+It uses VPCs, ELBs, EC2s, ElastiCache for Redis, Postgres and MySQL (both Aurora Serverless V2).
+CloudWatch monitors sent alarms to SNS topic(s), which were then sent to email or Slack.
+This project was never truly finished, but it was entirely functional when it was put aside.

 - `aws-alarm-infrastructure` - Very simple SNS setup to send CloudWatch alarm notifications by email and Slack, is configurable by environment
 - `aws-docker-swarm` -- This is the "base" layer and creates a VPC, subnets and launches a variable number of EC2s that bootstrap themselves with Docker Swarm